-There are in fact so many wonderful benefits of yoga that go far beyond the external physical benefits such as weight loss, defined muscle tone, increased flexibility and core strength.
-Of course, all these are results achieved from dedicated yoga practice too, but there are also the yoga benefits that touch our mind, our body (inside and out) and our souls.
-Sounds predictable but it really is true!
-Here are 25 direct benefits of yoga practice.
-If you practice yoga already you can probably think of a few of your own from personal experience.
+There are so many wonderful benefits of yoga that go far beyond external physical benefits such as weight loss, defined muscle tone, increased flexibility and core strength.
+All of these are results achieved from dedicated yoga practice too.
+But there are also the yoga benefits that touch our mind, our body (inside and out) and our souls.

 Yoga is all encompassing.
-Keeping physically fit and healthy is vital for a long and pain-free life, however, mental health is also of equal importance and if this is out-of-balance, for whatever reason, underlying issues will arise eventually.
+Keeping physically fit and healthy is vital for a long and pain-free life, however, mental health is also of equal importance; if this is out-of-balance, for whatever reason, underlying issues will arise eventually.

 (1) Yoga for weight loss